1916 United States presidential election: Results

+Although there were numerous examples of election results being broadcast by radio stations in 1912, these stations had exclusively transmitted using Morse code.
+Taking advantage of recent advances in vacuum-tube transmitters, the 1916 election was the first to include audio radio returns, provided by the New York American in conjunction with the De Forest Radio Telephone and Telegraph company's experimental station 2XG.
+This broadcast was described by the newspaper as "For the first time the wireless telephone had been demonstrated as a practical, serviceable carrier of election news and comment."

 Results by state

 The key state proved to be California, which Wilson won by only 3,800 votes out of nearly a million cast.
 If Hughes had carried California and its 13 electoral votes, he would have won the election.

 Although New Hampshire may not have been a deciding state in the election, the margin of victory for Wilson there was the second smallest ever recorded in an American presidential election at just 56 votes, behind Franklin Pierce's 25-vote victory in Delaware in 1852.

-In some of the states carried by Wilson, particularly in the South, the popular-vote margin was large.
+In some of the states carried by Wilson, particularly in the South, the popular vote margin was large.
 Wilson ran behind Hughes in New England, the Mid-Atlantic states, and in the East North Central section.
 His lead was not great in the West North Central, but was very large in the West South Central and Mountain as well as in the East South Central and South Atlantic sections.
 Half of Wilson's total vote was cast in the 18 states that he did not carry.

-To date this is the last presidential election in which North Dakota and South Dakota did not vote for the same candidate, with the only others being 1896 and 1912.
-This is the last time Illinois voted for a losing candidate until 1976, the last time Minnesota voted for a losing candidate until 1968, and the last time West Virginia voted for a losing candidate until 1952.
-It was the only time a Democrat was elected without winning West Virginia from the state's founding until 2008.

-This was the last election in which the Democrats won New Hampshire until 1936 and the last in which the Democrats won Arizona, California, Colorado, Idaho, Kansas, Maryland, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Ohio, Utah, Washington, and Wyoming until 1932.

-This would also be one of four times in which the winning presidential candidate lost their home state including 1844, 1968, and 2016.
-This election and the 1968 election are the only elections ever where the winning Presidential and Vice Presidential candidates lost each of their home states.

-Wilson was the last Democrat to win an election without carrying Minnesota, Massachusetts, or Rhode Island (although he had previously won the latter two states in 1912).